Ban's picture

 Ongoing collaborations

 I am working with David Redmiles and exploring the social and global aspects of software engineering.
-We have been awarded Virtual Organizations as Sociotechnical Systems (VOSS) grant in 2009 to investigate trust in distributed teams.
+We were awarded a Virtual Organizations as Sociotechnical Systems (VOSS) grant in 2009 to investigate trust in distributed teams.
 We are currently preparing to conduct field studies across three organizations.
-Ultimately, our goal is to develop support for trust in distributed teams through tools we build and that can be incorporated into developers' existing working environment.
+Ultimately, our goal is to develop support for trust in distributed teams through tools we build that can be incorporated into developers' existing working environment.

 Other collaborations